 Each summer creativity comes into swing for kids!
 Summer camps include theater and visual arts.
 Scholarships are available on a first-come, first-served basis.

-Theater Camp for Ages 8-14 – June 7-11 & 14-18, 2021: The Secret of the Wind – Masks of Mythology.
-Join Directors Margi Griffiths and Brice Williams in producing a delightful play utilizing masks from around the world.
-Campers will spend the two week camp helping to make masks and learn movement and storytelling skills.
+Theater Camp for Ages 8-14 – June 7-11 & 14-18, 2021: The Secret of the Wind – Masks of Mythology – a delightful play utilizing masks from around the world.
+Campers spent the two week camp helping to make masks and learn movement and storytelling skills.

 Theater Camp for Ages 5-8 – June 21-25, 2021: Creative Dramatics.
-Come play and stretch your creativity, engage your imagination and strengthen performance skills.
-Directors Brice Williams and Rhiannon Griffiths will be teaching basic theater skills with games specifically designed for this age group.
+Play and stretch your creativity, engage your imagination and strengthen performance skills.
+Directors Brice Williams and Rhiannon Griffiths taught basic theater skills with games specifically designed for this age group.

 Visual Arts Camp for Ages 6-14 – July 12-16, 2021: Celebrate Your Favorite Animal.
-Create art showing how your animal lives!
-We will make clay sculptures, draw, paint and use other media to bring your favorite animal to life in art that you can keep and enjoy.
-All materials are provided.
-Class size is limited—register early!
+Art showing how your animal lives!
+Campers made clay sculptures, drawing, painting and using other media to bring their favorite animal to life in art that kept and enjoyed.

 Visual Arts Camp for Ages 8-16 – July 26-28, 2021: Recycled Art.
 Turn trash to treasure!
 Learn how you can do your part for the planet while using everyday items, basic techniques, and healthy doses of imagination to create one-of-a-kind works of art.
 Have fun repurposing materials to create wind chimes, junk journals, and even wearable accessories that you can show off in a recycled fashion show on the last day!

 Theater Camp 2019: The Princess and the Goblin